MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/cant-reverse-transctns.md

   - This applies only to the non-Purchse order vendor invoice.
   - Use the **Subledger journal entries not yet transferred** page to transfer the entry to General ledger, and then the non-purchase order vendor invoice can be reversed from the **Vendor transactions** page.
 - Settlement
-  - The transaction (invoice, payment, etc) is marked for settlement.
+  - The transaction (invoice, payment, etc.) is marked for settlement.
-  - The transaction (invoice, payment, etc) is settled.
+  - The transaction (invoice, payment, etc.) is settled.
     - You can verify whether a transaction has been settled, or is marked for settlement, on the **Vendor transactions** page by selecting **View settlements or Settlement – Settlement history**.
     - You can reverse a settlement from the **Vendor transactions** page (**Settlement > Undo settlement**), if one of the transactions must be reversed.
 - The voucher contains more than one subledger transaction entered in the same voucher number (the One voucher issue).